brokencommit/Video-Speed-Up-Chrome/README.md

 javascript:(function(){var r=document.querySelectorAll("video"),p=prompt("Speed",r[0].playbackRate);r.forEach(v=>v.playbackRate=p||v.playbackRate);}());
 ```

-It may be expanded in the future to work on multiple video players.

 It also functions as a bookmarklet if you don't want to install the full extension.
-Simply bookmark the code snippet above.
+Simply create a bookmark with the url as the code snippet above.

 ---